 It’s normal to be dejected and disappointed after suffering a substantial loss on an investment.
-At Wolper Law Firm, our experienced team of investment fraud lawyers in New York will help you understand your legal options and work with you to obtain compensation for your losses.
+At Wolper Law Firm, P.A., our experienced team of investment fraud lawyers in New York will help you understand your legal options and work with you to obtain compensation for your losses.
 As soon as we accept your case, we’ll fight tirelessly to get you the compensation you deserve.

 New York Investment Fraud FAQs